macgabht/ChatServer/README.md

 Room class:

-    takes single parameter name from server
-    contains a list of sockets called player contains broadcase and remove functions
+takes single parameter name from server contains a list of sockets called player contains broadcase and remove functions

 Player class:
 takes socket, key and name as parameters

 *******PROBLEMS ON TEST SERVER******
    -currently on 53%
    -getting stuck on receiving messages from second client, somewhere in the parsing of the messages -Receiving and acknowledging the first client fine but second one getting ERROR: First string not of form 'CHAT::XXXXX' -feel like its a small thing but can't put my finger on it

-   -
+********
+The files 'T_server.py' and 't_util.py' are the relevant files to be compiled